EduardoLopezCS/cse15l-lab-reports/LabReport1Page3.md

 Example of the command with a path to a file:

 <sup> This output demonstrates how cat should be used.
-Giving it an argument path to a file, cat prints out the contents of the given file with no errors whatsoever.
+Giving it an argument path to a file, cat prints out the contents(code) of the given file with no errors whatsoever.
 (Errors no)
 ```
 [user@sahara ~]$ pwd
 /home